Tucson Child Custody Lawyer

 To help make sure you are prepared to discuss your custody arrangement with a judge, consider the following:

-Call (520) 415-2970 to schedule a consultation with our child custody lawyers in Tucson and secure your child's future.
+Call (520) 415-2970 to schedule a consultation with our child custody attorneys in Tucson and secure your child's future.

 When the court is asked to determine custody, it follows specific guidelines and factors designed to protect the child’s well-being and promote a stable environment.
 These factors include: